-Based on a study done by Kim (2015), the researcher stated that the presence of undocumented labour might disrupt job chances for locals, impacting the local economy.
-Furthermore, the intricacies of a fragmented workforce, often entailing various subcontractors, provide a conducive environment for contractors to discreetly engage undocumented labour (Marhani et al., 2012).
-A research conducted by Ashaari et al. (2018) also agreed that, when construction projects involve multiple subcontractors, creating a fragmented workforce, contractors may more easily hire undocumented labour without drawing attention.
+Based on a study by Kim (2015), undocumented labour might disrupt job chances for locals, impacting the local economy.
+Furthermore, the intricacies of a fragmented workforce, often entailing various subcontractors, provide a conducive environment for contractors to engage undocumented labour discreetly (Marhani et al., 2012).
+Research conducted by Ashaari, Razak and Siow (2018) also agreed that when construction projects involve multiple subcontractors, creating a fragmented workforce, contractors may more easily hire undocumented labour without drawing attention.
 Unfortunately, this practice can lead to substandard working conditions.
-As for contractors, using the fragmented workforce situation, might subject undocumented labour to unsafe environments because local labour may be hesitant to work in such conditions (Salleh et al., 2014; Fateh et al., 2022).
-This clearly highlights the complex relationship between economic changes, how labour is managed, and the potential for exploitation in the construction industry.
+As for contractors, using the fragmented workforce situation, might subject undocumented labour to unsafe environments because local labour may be hesitant to work in such conditions (Salleh et al., 2014; Fateh, Mohamed and Omar, 2022).
+This clearly highlights the complex relationship between economic changes, how labour is managed and the potential for exploitation in the construction industry.

-Social & Cultural Perspectives
+Social and Cultural Perspectives

-Contractors' choice to enlist undocumented foreign labour extends beyond mere cost considerations; as it serves to fulfil the rigorous demands of high-intensity work, often characterized by non-standard or irregular work hours (Jasni et al., 2016; Uddin et al., 2021).
+Contractors' choice to enlist undocumented foreign labour extends beyond mere cost considerations, as it serves to fulfil the rigorous demands of high-intensity work, often characterised by non-standard or irregular work hours (Jasni and Othman, 2016; Uddin and Mohammed, 2021).
 Hence, this nuanced aspect reveals a deliberate exploitation of undocumented labour to meet the challenging demands of the construction industry, underscoring the intricate dynamics at play.
-A research done by Hendricks (2022) highlighted that preferences for undocumented labour in certain roles within the construction sector are influenced by cultural biases and discriminatory attitudes.
-These biases can result in the marginalization of specific groups, fostering a context where employing undocumented labour is deemed acceptable for particular tasks (Méndez, Flores-Haro, & Zucker, 2020).
+Research done by Hendricks (2022) highlighted that preferences for undocumented labour in certain roles within the construction sector are influenced by cultural biases and discriminatory attitudes.
+These biases can result in the marginalisation of specific groups, fostering a context where employing undocumented labour is deemed acceptable for particular tasks (Méndez, Flores-Haro and Zucker, 2020).
 Additionally, the reputation of contractors emerges as a substantial factor influencing the hiring of illegal foreign labour (Mahmood et al., 2021).